See the types of dimmer switches including what it is, how it works, the different lighting functions, light switch designs, and suitable bulb types.

 Inductive Dimmers

-What Types Of Bulbs Do Dimmer Switches Use?
+What Types of Bulbs Do Dimmers Use?

 Unfortunately, according to multiple sources, incandescent light bulbs have been phased out in the vast majority of countries since 2009 in order to save energy and counteract global warming.
 As a result, you may no longer be able to employ incandescent bulbs with your dimmer nowadays.